U.S. Supreme Court hands Richland florist’s gay-wedding case back to Washington courts

 - Why don’t women code?
 A UW lecturer’s answer draws heat

 “The Washington State Supreme Court now has the job of determining whether the U.S. Supreme Court ruling affects this case,” he said.
-“I am confident they will come to the same conclusion they did in their previous, unanimous ruling upholding the civil rights of same-sex couple in our state.”
+“I am confident they will come to the same conclusion they did in their previous, unanimous ruling upholding the civil rights of a same-sex couple in our state.”

 Ferguson and same-sex couple Curt Freed and Robert Ingersoll sued Arlene’s Flowers after Stutzman refused to design flowers for the men’s wedding in 2013 because she believed marriage was a sacred covenant between a man and a woman.
 The couple went ahead with their wedding, but they had it at home with 11 guests and flowers from another florist, instead of the larger event they had envisioned.